citronneur/rdpy/README.md

 Remote Desktop Protocol in Twisted Python.

-RDPY is ful python except the bitmap decompression in RDP client for performance.
-RDPY has no ambition to be as faster as freerdp, rdesktop or mstsc, is made to play with microsoft protocol.
-There are some limitations essentially due to price of license (Packet redirection and License extesion in RDP protocol).
+RDPY is full python implementation of RDP and VNC protocol, except the bitmap uncompress for performance.
+The main goal of RDPY is not to be as faster as freerdp, rdesktop or mstsc, but is made to play with microsoft protocol.
+There are some limitations essentially due to price of license of some Microsoft products (Packet redirection and License extension in RDP protocol).

 ## Requirements

-### twisted lib requirements
+### twisted library requirements

 * python2.7
 * python-twisted